-If You take maintenance medications (for example, for blood pressure, asthma or diabetes), You may want to use the mail order pharmacy to avoid penalties and save money.
+If You take maintenance medications (for example, for blood pressure, asthma or diabetes), You may want to use the mail order pharmacy.
 Each mail order prescription can be for up to a 90-day supply of the same medication.
 You cannot combine refills to equal one 90-day supply.
-You pay the Copayment listed in the Schedule of Benefits each time You fill or refill the same medication.

-For International service You may order up to a one-year supply for just four mail-order Co-payments; however, your prescriptions will be delivered to your United States contact address.
-For International Claim questions, You may contact Express Scripts at

-1-800-497-4641 with AT&T access code or collect at 614-421-8292.
+For International service You may order up to a one year supply for covered medications; however, your prescriptions will be delivered to your United States contact address.
+For International Claim questions, You may contact Express Scripts at 1-800-497-4641 with AT&T access code or collect at 614-421-8292.